nghiapham1026/cs163/docs/project-doc.md

    - The regional variability in R-squared values suggests that a one-size-fits-all approach may not be effective.
 Tailoring agricultural practices based on the specific sensitivities of each county can optimize crop outcomes.

+### Machine Learning Models With Lagged Features

+Our analysis explored the relationship between weather variables and crop outcomes across multiple counties for **Grapes Wine**, **Almonds All**, and **Tomatoes Processing** using regression models.
+To capture potential delayed effects of weather on crop production, we also experimented with machine learning models incorporating lagged features from both weather and crop data.

+#### Key Findings from Regression Analysis

+The regression analysis provided initial insights into the significant weather predictors affecting each crop, with R-squared values indicating the explanatory power of the models for each outcome:

+1. **High R-squared for Harvested Acres**: The models generally showed high explanatory power for harvested acres across all crops, suggesting that weather conditions play a significant role in determining the area under cultivation.
+2. **Variability in Yield and Production Predictions**: The models’ explanatory power for yield and production per acre varied by county and crop, highlighting the influence of local conditions and potentially other non-weather-related factors.
+3. **County-Specific Sensitivities**: Certain counties, such as **Kings** and **Tulare**, demonstrated higher R-squared values for production per acre, indicating a stronger influence of weather patterns, while others, such as **Santa Clara** and **Fresno**, showed lower values, suggesting the presence of additional factors.

+#### Experimenting with Machine Learning Models and Lagged Features

+To enhance the predictive power of the models, we applied machine learning techniques—including Random Forest, Lasso, Ridge, and Support Vector Regressor—incorporating lagged features from both weather and crop data.
+The objective was to capture delayed effects of weather conditions and historical crop performance on current outcomes.
+However, initial results indicate that these machine learning models, despite the inclusion of lagged variables, are not performing as well as the simpler regression models in terms of explanatory power (R-squared) and prediction accuracy.

+#### Insights and Interpretation

+- **Machine Learning Challenges**:
+   - The machine learning models with lagged features did not initially improve performance as expected.
+This may be due to the relatively limited data points or the complex, non-linear interactions between weather and crop outcomes that are difficult to capture with lagged variables alone.
+   - The complexity introduced by lagged features could be leading to overfitting, particularly with smaller datasets, which may explain the models’ reduced generalization ability.
+- **Value of Simpler Models**:
+   - The initial regression models demonstrated consistent, interpretable results, especially for predicting harvested acres.
+This suggests that while more advanced techniques are valuable, simpler models may sometimes offer more stable predictions for certain outcomes.

+#### Recommendations

+- **Enhanced Weather-Based Planning**:
+   - For counties with high R-squared values in production per acre (e.g., **Kings** and **Tulare**), agricultural practices could benefit from weather forecasts for better planning around planting and harvesting.
+- **Further Exploration of Lagged Effects**:
+   - To improve the performance of machine learning models, further exploration of different lag intervals, feature selection, or other relevant non-weather factors (e.g., soil conditions or irrigation) may be necessary.
+- **Adopting a Hybrid Approach**:
+   - Given the initial success of regression models and the potential of machine learning models, a hybrid approach—using regression for interpretability and machine learning for complex predictions—could optimize outcomes in future iterations.

 <!---
 ----------
 The following sections should be used for the visualization planning.
 These are not required for the analysis outcome presentation.